 How Can You Tell if the Seat Cushion Is Ergonomic?

 Ergonomic cushions are designed to provide support and comfort, and they often come with various features.
-However, there are key features that all ergonomic seat cushions must have to be effective:
+However, I believe that there are key features that all ergonomic seat cushions must have to be effective:

 - multiple foam layers